Sara interviewed by BBC Music Matters for International Women’s Day 2023

-March 8th is International Women’s Day, so to celebrate we’re looking back over some of the work we’ve done with women over the years!
+March 8th is International Women’s Day, so to celebrate let’s look back over some of the work we’ve done with women over the years!
 The Irene Taylor Trust was of course set up in memory of an inspirational woman, has been led since the beginning by our amazing Artistic Director Sara Lee and is strategically guided by a female-majority Trustee Board.

 We’ve been running projects with women in prison since 1995.
 As well as our 5-day Music in Prisons model, this has included some special projects developed specifically for women: